Last updated on: 2023-03-14 02:16:22.

 If deploying the BIG-IQ blueprint, then you must NOT use 192.168.1.200 and 192.168.1.245 IP addresses on the same network the F5 VNF Manager is connected, until AFTER you deploy the BIG-IQ blueprint and the BIG-IQ HA pair is online.
 Once the BIG-IQ HA pair is online, those IP addresses become available.

-Network Protocol Profile IPv4 Configuration
+Network Protocol Profile IPv4 or IPv6 Configuration

 Note